 "Bro, You just showed proof for supporting your answer then can we consider it as Truth?"

 No. Logically we cannot take it as truth.

 if the truth had not been erased from the Book of Moses, God would not have given to David the second.
 And if the book of David had not been contaminated, God would not have given to Jesus the Gospel; Similarly, if the book of Jesus ie. Gospel had not been contaminated, God would not have given to Muhammad the Qur’an;

-So a sealed scripture applicable for all previous scriptures, thus it is said in the Qur'an- “Verily, We have revealed the Reminder (i.e. the Qur’an) to you so that you may explain to the people what has been revealed to them…” [16:44].
-Besides this, as humans are free willed, criminals must disagree with their prophets and shall adopt falsehood on them in the day of Judgement and a Prophet of God must be proof blameless against their accusation, thus they shall needed much more witness than those are against them to clean themselves.
-Thus according to Qur'an Muslims shall be the witness in favour of all Prophets and against Mankind.
-This is the cause that 71% of the Qur'an are for non Muslims, yet Muslims are memorising those only for rescuing Prophets blamelessly from any kind of accusation by non Muslims in the day of Judgement.
+So a sealed Scripture applicable for all previous scriptures, thus it is said in the Qur'an- “Verily, We have revealed the Reminder (i.e. the Qur’an) to you so that you may explain to the people what has been revealed to them…” [16:44].
+Besides this, as humans are free willed, criminals must disagree with their prophets and shall adopt falsehood on them in the day of Judgement and a Prophet of God must be proof blameless against their accusation, thus they shall need much more witness than those are against them to clean themselves.
+Thus according to Qur'an Muslims shall be the witness in favor of all Prophets and against Mankind.
+This is the reason that 71% of the Qur'an is for non-Muslims, yet Muslims are memorizing those only for rescuing Prophets blamelessly from any kind of accusation by non-Muslims in the day of Judgement.
 Thus Qur'an needed to assure Mankind for its content that a- "Falsehood shall not come to it from before it nor from behind".
 Now you may understand the logics behind relying on Quranic Texts.

 So without the support of Qur'an, we can not take any scriptural Proof as truth.

 "But Bro, there is a lot of contradictions within Quran which one may find in the net."